 We are delighted that you have shown interest in the St. Francis Xavier Centre (SFX), our Post-16 Entry Programme.
-Although our programme is still in its infancy, Richard Challoner School has a long-standing reputation for supporting young people with Special and Additional Needs within Kingston LA and the wider community, with particular experience of housing successful resourced provisions for students with Autistic Spectrum Conditions (ASC) and Social, Emotional and Mental Health (SEMH) needs.
+Officially opened in September 2016 this new programme, is embedded within Richard Challoner School which has a long-standing reputation for supporting young people with Special and Additional Needs within Kingston LA and the wider community, with particular experience of housing successful resourced provisions for students with Autistic Spectrum Conditions (ASC) and Social, Emotional and Mental Health (SEMH) needs.
 We are very much looking forward to extending our reputation for providing outstanding specialist education support into our existing Sixth Form offer over the coming years.

 Our SFX programme specifically aims to support students who are the subject of an Education, Health and Care Plan (EHCP) and with Moderate Learning Difficulties (MLD) aged between 16-18.
-The centre forms an integral part of our Catholic Sixth Form and indeed the rest of our school community.
+The Centre forms an integral part of our Sixth Form and indeed the rest of our school community.

 The SFX enjoys enhanced access to a range of facilities across both the Sixth Form and the main school, including a range of study and social areas and well-equipped specialist teaching spaces.
-This means our centre is fully integrated within our Sixth Form, providing curriculum and social opportunities which are highly inclusive.
+This means our Centre is fully integrated within our Sixth Form, providing curriculum and social opportunities which are highly inclusive.